 Just because an investment strategy did well in the past doesn’t mean it will always work in the future.

 That said, the book does a great job of extensively researching and testing past data, proving that the strategy would have worked well in the past.

 7. How did the Ivy Portfolio do after 2008?

-Meb Faber outlines the full details the strategy in his white paper A Quantitative Approach To Tactical Asset Allocation.
+Meb Faber outlines the full details of the strategy in his white paper A Quantitative Approach To Tactical Asset Allocation.